woelke/vim-project/README.md

 ![img][0]

 ## Commands
-There are ten commands :
+There are four commands :
 * ``Project``
 It's used inside the ``.vimrc``.
 The first parameter is the ``path`` to the project.
 The second parameter is optional and it is the ``title`` of the